 Olonzac – Tuesday

-St Chinian – Thursday and Sunday (antique market on Saturdays)
+St Chinian – Thursday and Sunday (antique market on Saturdays in summer)

 Bize - Held every Wednesday morning 10am to 12 noon – on the promenade (small)